wangjr03/BayesKAT/README.md

 Strategy: The strategy("BayesKAT-MAP" or "BayesKAT-MCMC") which would be used for bayes factor calculation.
 By default, BayesKAT-MAP will be used if no strategy is chosen.

+Note 1: In general, BayesKAT requires input matrices in .csv format.
+But  If the genotype data is available in PED format, which is common, code available in Create_genotype_matrix.R can be used to convert it to genotype matrix and save it in .csv format.
+Also, given a genotype data and a set of specified group of SNPs, user can create the appropriate genotype matrix Z using the fn_Z() function.
+Note 2: If the genotype matrix Z has a small number of missing values, the fn_impute() function can be used for imputation.

 ### Demo Data:
 We have attached example input datasets in Demo Data folder.
-The Z matrix is simulated from real individual level genotype data for a group of biologically related variants.
+The Z matrix is simulated from real individual-level genotype data for a group of biologically related variants.
 X is individual level covariate dataset and y is generated from X and Z using this fuction:
 $y= 0.5 \times (Z[,1] \times Z[,3]) + 0.6 \times Z[,1]^2 + Z[,3] + X\beta + \epsilon$, where $\epsilon \sim N(0,1)$ and $\beta= c(0.7,0.01,0.0008)$.